indie-discovery/react-native-webp-support/README.md

 **Forked from [dbasedow/react-native-webp](https://github.com/dbasedow/react-native-webp)**

+DRAG the WebP and WebPDemux files to the WebP.framework and WebPDemux.framework folders in the ios folder in xcode.

 react-native-webp-support adds support for WebP images for react-native components.
 This fork includes additional documentation to help users incorporate WebP support into their projects.

 # Why???